Advanced Method Course

 24-25 July 2024

-In the 1960s and 1970s, Richard D. Duke and Henry A. Sanoff pioneered the use of games in participatory design, establishing them as effective tools for design, teaching/learning, and research, within architecture and urban planning arena.
+In the 1960s and 1970s, Richard D. Duke and Henry A. Sanoff pioneered the use of games in participatory design, establishing them as effective tools for design, teaching/learning, and research, within architecture and urban planning arenas.
 Participatory design games facilitate meaningful involvement of diverse stakeholders, fostering democratic processes through structured rules, tangible pieces, and democratic premises.
 With many new games being constantly developed, sometimes serving even multiple purposes simultaneously, they warrant special attention in the field.

 Maximum participants: 20

 About the trainer: Dr. Ing.
 Arch.
 Marta Brkovic Dodig is assistant professor in architecture at the Faculty for Media and Communication, Singidunum University in Belgrade, founding director at the NGO ARQubator and a researcher at EMPA and EPFL Land Lab in Switzerland.
 She was the Alexander von Humboldt fellow during 2018-2020 at the Chair for Urban Design and Development at TU Berlin, and the Weisser Fellow in 2014 at the University of Michigan.
-Combining her work in the NGO sector, academia and previously in design practices she tackled topics such as: design of schools and learning spaces, sustainable architecture, participatory planning and design, activism in architecture, built environment education for children, as well as research methods in architecture and urban planning with a focus on research by design and games.
+Combining her work in the NGO sector, academia, and previously in design practices she tackled topics such as: design of schools and learning spaces, sustainable architecture, participatory planning and design, activism in architecture, built environment education for children, as well as research methods in architecture and urban planning with a focus on research by design and games.
 She is the co-editor of The Routledge Companion to Games in Architecture and Urban Planning.